 The National Electrical Code defines ground as a "conducting connection, whether intentional or accidental between an electrical circuit or equipment and earth or some conducting body that serves in place of the earth."
 The NEC also states that "the earth shall not be used as the sole equipment-grounding conductor."
 The (NEC) limits voltage from lightning, line surges and contact with a line of higher voltage by using equipment earthling conductors.

 Grounding an electrical system is a sensible and simplest way to make an entire system safer and provide protection against the fluctuations in power supply.
 The system should be perfectly grounded, if you want to have a safe and secure network and to avoid risks of human lives.

 Particularly in large-scale residential or commercial projects, some people think that it will be difficult and time consuming to install a grounding system and any additional construction of electrical material, if timely maintenance is performed.
-This is an extremely dangerous practice that could lead to a shock if the internal wiring in the appliance become short circuit.
+This is an extremely dangerous practice that could lead to a shock if the internal wiring in the appliance become a short circuit.